150-year History of Rookwood Cemetery

 Rookwood Cemetery was consecrated in 1867 after the Sydney colony outgrew its previous cemeteries, located at the site of the current Sydney Town Hall and Central Station.
 Originally known as Haslams Creek Cemetery, Rookwood is now the final resting place for over one million people.

-Today, our organisation is built on a passion for excellence.
+Our organisation is committed to providing the best possible care for the families and stakeholders that use Rookwood Cemetery.
 When you work with us, you’ll discover a strong sense of camaraderie and a feeling of belonging, because we listen to and involve all of our people in our vision.